peterhry/peterhrynkow.com/_drafts/component-api.md

 - Allows the consumer to specify the type of each child component and its props.

 Cons:
-- The consumer might pass in the wrong type of component.
+- The consumer could pass in the wrong type of component.

 #### Render Prop

 Using a render prop to manage composition is an advanced pattern that delegates all aspects of rendering to the consumer.
 Furthermore, it allows the consumer to receive information about the component's state before rendering its children.
+This pattern is known as "inversion of control".

-Here the component is saying “Render the children when I tell you to — and by the way — here is some information about my state in case you need it."
+Here the component is saying “Render the children when I tell you to, and here is some information about my state in case you need it."

 ```jsx
 const items = [